-The merry revelry of December may be over, but the new year brings new holidays: Martin Luther King, Jr. Day.
-Proposed in 1968 and officially designated a federal holiday in 1983, MLK Jr. Day was codified as a state holiday in all fifty states in 2000.
+Proposed in 1968 and officially designated a federal holiday in 1983, Martin Luther King, Jr. Day was codified as a state holiday in all fifty states in 2000.
 The third Monday of January is designated to honor King and his legacy of challenging racism and the status quo power structure through peaceful protest and civil disobedience.

 Martin Luther King Jr.’s Advocacy for Economic Causes